Santander MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns the investment portfolio for a connection, detailing specific asset types (FIIs, stocks, ETFs, etc.) and fields returned.
-It distinguishes from sibling tools like openfinance_list_investment_transactions by focusing on portfolio holdings rather than transactions.
+The description clearly states it returns the investment portfolio for a connection, listing specific asset types like FIIs, stocks, ETFs, etc. It uses a specific verb 'returns' and resource 'investment portfolio', which distinguishes it from sibling tools like openfinance_list_investment_transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.